 Cross Compliance Withdrawals You can write to us to withdraw an entire claim or individual animals at any time.
 But not if we have told you we will be inspecting your holding, or have told you about any errors in your claim.
 Natural circumstances losses If the number of ewe hoggs retained during the retention period falls below the number claimed due to natural circumstances losses, you have 10 working days from finding any reduction in the number of animals to inform us.
 Force majeure / exceptional circumstances If you have been unable to comply with the rules of the scheme as a result of force majeure/exceptional circumstances, you may retain the right to aid in respect of the claimed animal numbers.
 To qualify you must notify us in writing with relevant evidence within 15 working days from the date you are in a position to do so.
 Eligibility checks We will check by inspections and administrative checks that you have met the eligibility requirements detailed above.
 Where ineligible animals/claims are found your payment will be reduced in accordance with the scheme penalties outlined within this guidance.
+Each eligible animal must only be claimed once.
+If you duplicate a claim for an animal in the same year or a subsequent year, we will treat this as an over-declaration and apply penalties.
+You can avoid this by checking your claim record each and every time before you claim.
 Inspections We will inspect all the sheep you declare under the scheme and the land declared in support of your claim.
 We will check that you have met the scheme's rules, as detailed in the relevant European Commission regulations and implemented and enforced by the Sheep and Goats (Records, Identification and Movement) (Scotland) Order 2009.
 Detailed guidance can be found in our inspections section.

 Sheep and goat identification We may not warn you about any inspection we plan to carry out and we may inspect your holding more than once a year.
-We will not pay your subsidy and you could face prosecution if you: - · refuse to let us inspect your holding and animals - prevent our inspector from coming onto your holding - do not give reasonable help to the inspector At an inspection we will check:
+We will not pay your subsidy and you could face prosecution if you: - refuse to let us inspect your holding and animals - prevent our inspector from coming onto your holding - · do not give reasonable help to the inspector At an inspection we will check: